top of page

 POC sign up: https://poc.eastbaymeditation.org/

-• Spirit Rock BIPOC Voices (weekly)
+• Spirit Rock BIPOC Voices (morning and evening, ongoing)

-• Garrison Institute BIPOC Meditation Sangha
+• Garrison Institute BIPOC Meditation Sangha (Thursdays from noon - 1 pm)

 https://www.garrisoninstitute.org/a-virtual-sanctuary/bipoc-meditation-sangha/